 Transfer student admissions is moderately difficult.

 Colleges consider a range of factors when choosing who to admit for their next incoming class.
-Each college determines which factors are they consider most important in the admissions process.
-When creating your list of schools to apply to, you may want to consider your strengthsand any possible weaknesses in your application, and apply to colleges that put the most emphasis the areas where you stand out.
+Each college has a different way of determining which factors are given the most weight when choose which applicants to admit, and which to deny.
+When creating your list of schools to apply to, you may want to consider your strengths and any possible weaknesses in your application, and choose schools that put the most emphasis the areas where you shine.

 |Academic GPA||Very Important|